thednp/svg-path-commander/README.md

-# SVGPathCommander
+# SVG Path Commander
 A modern set of ES6/ES7 JavaScript tools for manipulating *SVGPathElement* description attribute.
-This library was developed to try and solve over-optimized `arcTo` segment strings and provide a solid solution to parse, convert and reverse *SVGPathElement* draw direction.
+The library was developed to try and solve over-optimized path strings and provide a solid solution to parse, normalize, convert and reverse *SVGPathElement* draw direction.

 This library is made possible thanks to [Raphael.js](https://dmitrybaranovskiy.github.io/raphael/), [SvgPath](https://github.com/fontello/svgpath), [Paper.js](https://github.com/paperjs/paper.js/) and is used by [KUTE.js](https://github.com/thednp/kute.js) for [SVG path morphing](https://thednp.github.io/kute.js/svgCubicMorph.html).